 Instructions

-- Set the oven to 400º.
+- Set the oven to 400º if making the crispy chickpeas.
 Roughly chop the onions, carrots and garlic.
 Heat oil in a dutch oven or large pot on medium /high heat.
 Add the onions, garlic and carrots to the heated oil, sauté for about 5 minutes, then add the tomato paste.

-- Mix the paste in with the veggies then add in all the seasonings.
-Let them brown a little in the pan for about one minute.
+- Mix the paste in with the veggies, then add in all soup seasonings.
+Let them brown a little in the pan for about 30 seconds- minute.
 Pour in the broth and lentils.
-Bring to a slow simmer for about 25 minutes.
+Bring to a slow, gentle simmer for about 25 minutes.
+Cover the pot, with a little venting.

-- Rinse and drain the chickpeas, pat them dry on a paper towel.
+- For the crispy chickpeas: Rinse and drain the chickpeas, pat them dry on a paper towel.
 Place them flat on a cooking sheet, drizzle with oil, salt and pepper.
 Roast them for about 20 -25 minutes (while the soup is cooking on the stove) until they are browned and toasted.
 Be sure to shake the pan every 10 minutes to ensure even roasting.

-- Once the lentils are softened, cooked down and there is less liquid, add the coconut milk.
-Add the mixture to a high speed blender or use an immersion blender to mix up the soup and smooth it out.
-If you want to keep it chunky you certainly can, I have had it both ways and I like them both.
+- Once the lentils are softened, cooked down and there is a bit less liquid, add the coconut milk (reserve some for garnish if desired!)
+Next, pour the mixture into a high speed blender or use an immersion blender to mix up the soup until smooth, If you want to keep it chunky you certainly can, I have had it both ways and I like them both.
 But the creamy texture is so comforting.

-- Bring the soup to a light simmer again.
+- Pour the soup back into the pot, bring the soup to a light simmer again.
 Turn off the heat and serve.
 I like to top mine with a little sour cream or leftover coconut milk.
 I also top mine with my Chili Onion Crunch (I highly recommend this!).
 Top the soup with cilantro and the crispy chickpeas and enjoy!